Mike Connors: Later career

 He narrated J. Michael Hagopian's 1975 documentary film The Forgotten Genocide, one of the first full-length features on the Armenian genocide.
 The documentary was nominated for two Emmys.
 In 1995, Connors narrated another Armenian documentary by Hagopian, Ararat Beckons.

 In 1976, Connors played Karl Ohanian in the television film The Killer Who Wouldn't Die.
 Producers and writers Ivan Goff and Ben Roberts, who were also producers for Mannix, wanted the character to have Connors' real last name.
 The film was intended to be the pilot for a new ABC series titled Ohanian, about an Armenian-American former homicide detective who is now a charter-boat skipper.
 However, the series was not picked up.

 Connors had roles in the thriller films Avalanche Express (1979) and Nightkill (1980).
 He starred as a bureau veteran who mentors a team of agents in Today's FBI (1981–1982).
 The series only lasted one season.
 Connors both starred in and produced the independent horror film Too Scared to Scream (1985).

 He played Colonel Harrison "Hack" Peters in the 1988 miniseries War and Remembrance.
 Connors hosted the 1989 series Crimes of the Century.
 He voiced the character Chipacles in the Disney animated series Hercules from 1998 to 1999.

-Connors' final appearance was in a 2007 Two and a Half Men episode, as a love interest of Evelyn Harper (Holland Taylor).
+Connors' final appearance was in a 2007 Two and a Half Men episode, as a love interest of Evelyn Harper's (Holland Taylor).

 Personal life

 Connors married Mary Lou Willey on September 10, 1949, when they were both UCLA students.
 They had two children, a son, Matthew Gunnar Ohanian, and a daughter, Dana Lee Connors.
 Matthew was diagnosed with schizophrenia at age 15.
 Matthew predeceased his father, dying of heart failure in 2007.
 Through his daughter Dana, he had one granddaughter.

-After his son's diagnosis, Connors became active in charitable organizations for patients diagnosed with mental-disorders.
+After his son's diagnosis, Connors became active in charitable organizations for patients diagnosed with mental disorders.
 He was a spokesperson for the National Alliance on Mental Illness.
 In 1998, the UC Irvine College of Medicine's Brain Imaging Center Committee awarded Connors the Silver Ribbon Award for his contributions.

-Connors made a public-service announcement for the Armenian Eye Care Project.
+Connors made a public service announcement for the Armenian Eye Care Project.

 Connors was a Republican.
 He endorsed Ronald Reagan for President in 1980 and 1984 and endorsed George Deukmejian for Governor of California in 1982 and 1986.

 Death

-Connors died in Tarzana, California, at the age of 91 on January 26, 2017, a week after being diagnosed with leukemia.
+Connors died in Tarzana, California, at age 91 on January 26, 2017, a week after being diagnosed with leukemia.